 - Defining the input domain

 - Boolean value

 - T or F

 - Numeric value in a particular range

-- $99 \le N \le 99$
+- 99 <= N <= 99

 - Integer, Floating point

 - One of a fixed set of enumerated values

 - {Jan, Feb, Mar, ...}

 - {Visa, MasterCard, Discover, ...}

 - Formatted strings

 - Phone numbers

 - File names

 - URLs

 - Credit card numbers

 - Regular expressions

-- Typically the universe of all possible test cases is so large that you cannot try them all - You have to select a relatively small number of test cases to actually run - Which test cases should you choose? - Equivalence partitioning helps answer this question
+- Consider all of the possible values for a single input (i.e., the input's domain) - Frequently the domain is so large that you can't test all possible values - You have to select a relatively small number of values to actually test - Which values should you choose? - Equivalence partitioning helps answer this question

-- Partition the test cases into "equivalence classes" - Each equivalence class contains a set of "equivalent" test cases - Two test cases are considered to be equivalent if we expect the program to process them both in the same way (i.e., follow the same path through the code) - If you expect the program to process two test cases in the same way, only test one of them, thus reducing the number of test cases you have to run
+- Partition the input's domain into "equivalence classes" - Each equivalence class contains a set of "equivalent" values - Two values are considered to be equivalent if we expect the program to process them both in the same way - If you expect the program to process two values in the same way, only test one of them, thus reducing the number of test cases you have to run

-• First-level partitioning: Valid vs. Invalid test cases
+• First-level partitioning: Valid vs. Invalid values

-• Partition valid and invalid test cases into equivalence classes
+• Partition valid and invalid values into equivalence classes